 According to a survey conducted by the pet chain Arken Zoo with the help of Novus, one in three Swedes would rather have a pet than a child.

 Viktor Kjellsson and his wife have no children, but three dogs.
-However, they do not have dogs “instead of” children, he emphasizes.
+However, he emphasizes they do not have dogs "instead of" children.

-We just said we didn't want kids, sort of, and then we got a dog.
+We just kind of said we didn't want kids, and then we got a dog.
 Most people we know who have dogs are older and already have kids.
 People our age don't.

 More accepted

-As dog owners, they have to adjust their lives to the dogs, but no more than they had to adapt to children, she thinks.
+As dog owners, they have to adjust their lives to the dogs, but no more than they would have to adapt to children, she thinks.

-It's exciting that people think having a dog would be a turn-off.
-We think we have a dog that sleeps at night and doesn't scream and run and pull at us.
+It's strange that people think having a dog would be a turn-off.
+We have a dog that sleeps at night and doesn't scream, run, or pull on us.

 Companionship, closeness and love are cited as reasons for having pets in Arken Zoo's survey.
-Viktor Kjellsson puts it that way.
+Viktor Kjellsson expresses this:

 That unconditional love - they are always so happy.
 It's a feeling that is hard to describe.